China Travel at its Best

 Let’s face it: the world’s oldest continuous civilization is bound to pull an artifact or two out of its hat.
-Travel selectively around China and you can quickly tap into a rich seam of antiquity: ponder the legends and myths of the Forbidden City, rediscovery your sense of wonder on the Great Wall or attempt to fathom the timeless expressions of the silent Terracotta Army.
-Submit to the unique charms of Pingyao – China’s best-preserved walled town – or trace the history of Silk Road.
-Meander among the historical villages which are best-preserved in many places.
+Travel carefully around China and you can quickly tap into a rich seam of antiquity: ponder the legends and myths of the Forbidden City, rediscover your sense of wonder on the Great Wall, or fathom the timeless expressions of the silent Terracotta Army.
+Submit to the unique charms of Pingyao – China’s best-preserved walled town – or trace the history of the Silk Road.
+Meander among the historical villages which are well-preserved in many places.

 Best Time to Visit China

 The climate of China is extremely diverse.
-It changes from tropical in the south and subarctic in the north.
-In the north, it is hot and dry in summer and cold in winter while it is hot but humid in summer and mild in the south.
-But it is warm in spring and cool in autumn so these two seasons become the high season for China travel.
-You can also visit China in low season when it is not crowded and admission fee is lower than that of high season.
-You can save money!
+It changes from tropical in the south to subarctic in the north.
+In the north, it is hot and dry in summer and cold in the winter, while it is hot but humid in summer and mild in the south.
+It is warm in springtime and cool in autumn so these two seasons become the high season for China travel.
+You can also visit China in low season when it is not crowded and admission fee is lower compared to high season.

 Xian is the capital of 13 dynasties in ancient China.
 Xian’s fabled past is a double-edged sword.
-As a starting point of Silk Road and melting pot of cultures and religions, as well as home to emperors, poet, monks, merchants and warriors, visitors can feel let down by roaring, modern-day version.
+As a starting point of Silk Road and melting pot of cultures and religions, as well as home to emperors, poet, monks, merchants and warriors, visitors can feel let down by the roaring, busy, modern-day version.

-Eat, eat and then eat some more
+Eat, eat, and then eat some more

 China has many wonderful features but arguably its excellent attraction is its food.
-As ancient country with long and rich culinary culture, cuisine varies tremendously from region to region – even breakfast time can be an assault on the sense – so try as much of it as you can.
+As ancient country with a long and rich culinary tradition, cuisine varies tremendously from region to region – even breakfast time can be an assault on the senses – so try as much of it as you can.